How Do Barcodes Work? Uses & Benefits Explained

 Are There Different Types of Barcodes?

-To process a barcode, it needs to be scanned.
+A barcode needs to be scanned to process it.
 Scanners come in many shapes and sizes, but their job is to read and transport the barcode information to the appropriate system.
-These help retailers maintain great efficiency and accuracy by creating a seamless channel for data entry into their POS software.
+They help retailers maintain great efficiency and accuracy by creating a seamless channel for data entry into their POS software.

 For retailers, this means sending the barcode information to the point of sale system.
 Most merchants will use one or multiple types of scanners listed below: 1-D scanners, 2-D scanners, and alphanumeric codes.